Gemeente-DenHaag/mijndenhaag-pwa/README.md

 4. Push to the branch: `git push origin my-new-feature`.

 **After your pull request is merged**, you can safely delete your branch.

+## ❗ Reporting issues
+Our public issue tracker is located [here](https://github.com/Gemeente-DenHaag/mijndenhaag-pwa/issues).
+Before reporting an issue make sure to check if a similar issue already exists.
+When reporting an issue give detailed information about the issue and how to reproduce it if applicable.